Kong/terraform-provider-konnect-beta/docs/resources/api_specification.md

 ### Required

 - `api_id` (String) The UUID API identifier
-- `content` (String) The raw content of your API specification, in json or yaml.
+- `content` (String) The raw content of your API specification, in json or yaml format (OpenAPI or AsyncAPI).

 ### Optional